 So here are some scenic roads that I’ve enjoyed so much that the words stunning or breathtaking seem woefully inadequate.

 My 7 Favourite Scenic Drives around the World

 1. Haines Highway | Alaska, US / Yukon, Canada

-Driving from the tiny town of Haines where our Alaska ferry docked to Haines Junction in the Yukon was one brilliant moment after another.
-Stunning scenery, autumn colours and almost no one in sight.
+Driving from the tiny town of Haines where our Alaska ferry docked to Haines Junction in the Yukon was filled with one brilliant moment after another.
+Stunning scenery, autumn colours and almost no one else in sight.

 Trip length: ~300km

 2. Rhine River: Koblenz to Rüdesheim | Germany